cloudfoundry/cc-api-v3-style-guide/README.md

   "resource_field": "value",

   "included": {
-    "space": [
+    "spaces": [
       {

+      ( this resource was also wanted by the organizations.spaces resource, but it was included once so we do not add it again)
         "guid": "some_space_guid",
         "name": "cool_space
-      }
-    ],
-    "organization": [
-      {
-      ( this resource also wanted the same subresource as above, but it was included once so we do not add it again) "guid": "def",
-        "name": "cool_organization",
       },
             {
         "guid": "ght",
         "name": "not_as_cool_space",
+      },
+    ],
+    "organizations": [
+      {
+        "guid": "def",
+        "name": "cool_organization",
       },
     ]
   }